finlaysmithh/SQL-Reasearch-EURUSD/README.md

 This shows for a bullish week the percentage of times that day of the week was closed above the day before.
-And for a bearish week the perceentage times the next day went lower than the day before.
+And for a bearish week the percentage times the next day went lower than the day before.

 ![Image 27-02-2025 at 12 49](https://github.com/user-attachments/assets/e43fba13-0167-47b4-a973-28bb682e55c8)